Download PDFOpen PDF in browser

 A FOOLish Encoding of the Next State Relations of Imperative Programs

-EasyChair Preprint no. 98
+EasyChair Preprint 98

 16 pagesDate: April 25, 2018